8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/_20220201/content.md

 ## Health Savings Account

 The transfer from Health Savings Administrators went through.
+I did lose roughly 2 USD from the original contribution and I’m okay with that.

+The primary purpose of the move was to get away from Health Savings Administrators.
+Further, the price I’m buying in at seems lower than when initially bought in, so, it should all come out in the wash, so to speak.

 ## The market